 clear, force, Mac OS X, Managed Preferences, managedclient, MCXCacher, mcxd, rebuild, refresh, rm

-As with EMC, Compellent allows you to manage servers, volumes, server folders, volume folders, views, and of course mappings programatically.
+, Compellent allows you to manage servers, volumes, server folders, volume folders, views, and of course mappings programatically.
 This provides the automation minded engineer with a full-on suite for managing their Compellent-based SAN.
 All of this is made possible using CompCU.jar.
 I keep a scripts folder and keep the jar file there, which can initially be downloaded from the Compellent site.
 Unlike a traditional shell script the scripts are to be placed into a text file and replayed against the SAN.

 If you are using VMware or Xen then you can combine the automation in Compellent along with the automation available with the command line interface for those solutions to accomplish some pretty nifty tasks.
 Simply call up the CompCU.jar inside shell scripts (or powershell scripts) doing automation in VMware to automatically duplicate LUNs and therefore virtual machines.
 Useful in lab environments and a number of other scenarios, CompCU.jar provides a nice environment and it’s pretty straight forward to use if you understand the underlying architecture that Compellent uses.
 For example, the following would run the commands listed in the file called myfile in sequence: